Every older adult deserves to be respected and protected. Every older adult has the right to safety and self-determination.

 CHANA provides a variety of shelter options for victims, including a specially-designed safehouse equipped to meet the needs of older adults.

-At SAFE, the role of consultation takes many forms.
-SAFE offers training and community education programs tailored especially for professionals, caregivers and older adults.
+At CHANA, the role of consultation takes many forms.
+CHANA's Elder Abuse program offers training and community education programs tailored especially for professionals, caregivers and older adults.
 These outreach programs aim to increase professional and public awareness and response about elder abuse and neglect.
 Specific programs include CEU-credit training for professionals, specialized training for caregivers, public awareness programs and presentations at national, regional and local conferences.

 - 2019 Organizational Achievement Award from the Maryland Gerontological Association